 Realistic occupations frequently involve work activities that include practical, hands-on problems, and solutions.
 These occupations do not involve a lot of paperwork or working closely with others.

-So after all, my Holland Code (that of an ICASER) properly ordered according to my test results suggests that…
+So after all, Eric’s Holland Code (that of an ICASER) properly ordered according to his test results suggests that…

 → Personality Traits: Combined Summary